Koutaro Nishiyama makes a smooth debut with the stylish and loungy mini-album, CITY.

 Opening up this mini-album is “Soto de wa hikari ga odotte iru”, song that is filled with good vibes.
-Acoustic guitars paint a loungy soundscape, resting comfortable close to the listener as a punchy bass joins Koutaro Nishiyama at center stage.
+Acoustic guitars paint a loungy soundscape, resting comfortably close to the listener as a punchy bass joins Koutaro Nishiyama at center stage.

 Delicate strings and brass join atmospheric synths and a rhodes piano melody, creating a gentle melody to this song.

-Instruments are split across various places in the soundscape, with guitars being pretty close to the listener and other, more intense instruments get closer to center stage.
+Instruments are split across various places in the soundscape, with guitars being pretty close to the listener and other, more intense instruments getting closer to center stage.
 It gives vibes of a terrace bar in which you have a certain closeness to the performer while maintaining a comfortable distance.

 It is enjoyable and relaxing.
 The vocals mixing was really cool as well.
 You have those, at times, helicoptering your ears, going around you and then back to center stage, something that creates a certain intimacy in Koutaro Nishiyama’s performance.

 As far as Nishiyama’s performance goes, he is absolutely in his element.
-Gentle, soft and full of elegance, his performance is as much a highlight as the instrumental is.
+Gentle, soft, and full of elegance, his performance is as much a highlight as the instrumental is.

 2 – 真昼どきのステラ